Molecular Hydrogen (H2)

 3/5 Evidence Score

-H2 gas with selective antioxidant properties, discovered by Ohsawa 2007 (Nature Medicine).
-Selectively scavenges hydroxyl radicals and peroxynitrite while sparing physiological ROS signaling.
+H2 gas with selective antioxidant properties.
+It selectively scavenges hydroxyl radicals and peroxynitrite while sparing physiological ROS signaling.
 Delivered via hydrogen-rich water (HRW), inhalation, or H2-generating tablets.
-LeBaron 2020 RCT (n=60) showed 24-week high-concentration HRW reduced cholesterol, glucose, HbA1c, inflammation in metabolic syndrome.
-Emerging field with growing evidence base.
+An RCT found 24-week high-concentration HRW reduced cholesterol, glucose, HbA1c, and inflammation in metabolic syndrome.
+Emerging field with a growing evidence base.

-Active Compound Molecular hydrogen (H2) — diatomic hydrogen gas.
-Smallest known molecule (0.74 Å bond length).
-Lipid-soluble; rapidly diffuses through tissues and crosses BBB
+Active Compound Molecular hydrogen (H2) — diatomic hydrogen gas; smallest known molecule (0.74 Å bond length); lipid-soluble, crosses the blood-brain barrier.

 Benefits

-LeBaron 2020 (PMID 32273740, Can J Physiol Pharmacol) RCT in 60 adults with metabolic syndrome over 24 weeks — high-concentration HRW vs placebo.
-RESULTS: SIGNIFICANTLY REDUCED blood cholesterol, glucose, HbA1c, AND improved inflammation/redox biomarkers (P<0.05).
-Tendency toward reduced BMI and waist-to-hip ratio.
-Most rigorous long-term trial of H2 in metabolic syndrome to date.
-Multiple endpoints across lipid, glycemic, and inflammatory domains.
+An RCT in adults with metabolic syndrome over 24 weeks compared high-concentration HRW vs placebo.
+Results: significantly reduced blood cholesterol, glucose, HbA1c, and improved inflammation/redox biomarkers (P<0.05), with a tendency toward reduced BMI and waist-to-hip ratio.
+The most rigorous long-term trial of H2 in metabolic syndrome to date, spanning lipid, glycemic, and inflammatory endpoints.

-Ohsawa 2007 (Nat Med) demonstrated H2 selectively reduces highly toxic hydroxyl radicals (•OH) and peroxynitrite (ONOO-) but DOES NOT react with physiologically necessary ROS (H2O2, superoxide) involved in cell signaling.
-This SELECTIVE ANTIOXIDANCE distinguishes H2 from other antioxidants that may interfere with normal redox signaling.
-Foundational paper that established H2 as biologically active gas rather than inert.
+Foundational research demonstrated H2 selectively reduces highly toxic hydroxyl radicals (•OH) and peroxynitrite (ONOO-) but does not react with physiologically necessary ROS (H2O2, superoxide) involved in cell signaling.
+This selective antioxidance distinguishes H2 from other antioxidants that may interfere with normal redox signaling, and established H2 as a biologically active gas rather than inert.

 Cardiovascular and stroke recovery (preliminary)